eremem/PVE-mods/readme.md

 ## Node temperature view
 (Tested compatibility: 7.x, 8.0.x, 8.1.x, 8.2.x)

 This bash script installs a modification to the Proxmox Virtual Environment (PVE) web user interface (UI) to display temperature information in a flexible manner for CPU, NVME and HDDs/SSDs.
+Fan speeds are also displayed, if available.

 The modification includes three main steps: